 Next up: Startup Entrepreneur of the Year

 The Start-up Entrepreneur of the Year Award criteria was based on guiding the business through those all-important nascent stages.
 Entrants had to demonstrate how they have responded to the many inevitable drawbacks with an attitude that feels for the best in every situation with a heart that will not give up.
-The winner had to show how over the last five years, they identified and exploited market opportunity while building a solid foundation upon which their organisation can thrive.
+The winner had to show how over the last five years, they identified and exploited market opportunity while building a solid foundation upon which their organization can thrive.

 Having recovered slightly from the surprise of the double win, Daniel said: “I truly was not expecting that.
 To pick up one award in such competitive categories is fantastic, but two is incredible and I’m thrilled.
-It’s great to see awards like these recognise more than just the turnover of a business.
+It’s great to see awards like these recognize more than just the turnover of a business.
 They help promote the hard work and achievements of startups and entrepreneurs.
 This gives them the platform they need to help drive awareness and grow their business.”

 First Year in NI